DRZ400 adventure bike build

 I have drowned bikes more times than I would like to admit, but hey, it happens to the best of us right?
 The only problem here is if you are solely electric start and you don't get the bike restarted before the battery goes flat (or it goes flat for any other reason) you can end up in a prick of a position.
 Having a kickstart for solo adventure riding is on my must-have list.
 The DRZ400E doesn't have a kickstart from factory but both an aftermarket and OEM one is available.
 The install takes around an hour start to finish and can be done without specialised tools, for the low price and straightforward install it is easy to see why this is a popular addition to many DRZ400 bikes out there.

 The DRZ400 kickstart sitting tidily in the tank cavity with plenty of clearance from the FMF exhaust

 There are no know faults with the OEM air filter but knowing the importance of giving the engine the cleanest breath of air possible I upgraded to a Moose Triple Layer Air Filter.

 B&B DRZ400 engine protection - bashplate, caseguards and casesaver

 B&B products are fantastic, they are constructed solidly, last forever and have great customer service.
 On previous bikes their bashplates have stood up to me smashing and bashing over thousands of rocks that would undoubtedly have led to smashed engine cases without them.
 Aside from offering more protection for the DRZ400 the bashplate, caseguards and casesaver look good.
-I also installed their DRZ400 speedo eliminator as it is a nice tidy option to address the front wheel spacer when moving to an aftermarket speedo.

 All of these were purchased direct from B&B Engineering